jiangdada1221/Machine-learning-Coursera/README.md

 # Machine-learning-Coursera-
-Learned this course from October to late November.
+Learned this course from October to late November. <br />
 Thanks to Andrew Ng for providing such excellent course!.